-Robert Durst studied economics at Lehigh University and later graduated with a bachelor's degree.
+Robert Durst studied economics at Lehigh University, graduating with a bachelor's degree.
 He went on to study at UCLA.
 Durst is the eldest son of Seymour Durst, making him heir to part of his father's real estate business.
-On October 14, 2021, Durst became a convicted murderer.
+On Oct.
+14, 2021, Durst became a convicted murderer.

 Robert Durst’s history: The man behind the alleged murders

 Durst was born into a family of wealth.
-His father, Seymour Durst, was the owner of a “prominent real-estate company,” a business his eldest son would later work at “sporadically.”
-The Durst family reportedly has a net worth of $8.1 billion and owns “more than 16 million square feet of real estate in New York and Philadelphia," according to Forbes.
+His father, Seymour Durst, was the owner of a prestigious real estate company, a business his eldest son would later work at “sporadically.”
+The Durst family has a net worth of $8.1 billion and owns “more than 16 million square feet of real estate in New York and Philadelphia," according to Forbes.

 In 1973, Durst married Kathleen McCormack, a dental hygienist.
-That same year, he began working at his family’s real-estate business based in New York.
-A few years after tying the knot, Durst and his wife allegedly began experiencing trouble in their marriage.
+That year, he began working at his family’s real estate business in New York.
+A few years after tying the knot, Durst and his wife were allegedly experiencing trouble in their marriage.
 Durst was accused of being “violent and controlling.”

-Then, on January 31, 1982, Durst’s wife went missing.
+Then, on Jan.
+31, 1982, Durst’s wife went missing.
 She was on track to graduate from medical school just a few months later.
-While Durst was considered a potential suspect, mainly because he didn’t report his wife missing until February 5, the case went cold and McCormack’s disappearance remains a mystery.
+While Durst was considered a potential suspect—mainly because he didn’t report his wife missing until Feb.
+5—the case went cold.
+McCormack’s disappearance remains a mystery.

 The death of Susan Berman: Did Robert Durst commit the murder?

-During filming, Durst had stepped away to use the restroom while wearing a hot microphone.
-He could be heard whispering to himself: “You’re caught!
+During filming, Durst stepped away to use the restroom while wearing a hot microphone.
+In the bathroom, he could be heard whispering to himself, “You’re caught!
 What the hell did I do?
 Killed them all, of course.”

 Durst was sentenced to life in prison just months before his death